JDP-Maker/esp-link/README.md

 ﻿ESP-LINK: Wifi-Serial Bridge w/REST&MQTT
 ========================================
 **JDP added;
 This version adds MDNS text options to the services web page.
-These are attributes the Arduino IDE can pick up and pass to the upload tools in the platform.txt file.**
+These are attributes the Arduino IDE can pick up and pass to the upload tools in the platform.txt file.
+See the last image in eye candy further down this file**

 <img src="https://cloud.githubusercontent.com/assets/39480/19333951/73fcdcbe-90ad-11e6-8572-5e654377275a.png">